-where $\nu$ can be considered as the unit normal vector field of the immersion $f$.
+where $\nu$ can be considered as the unit normal vector field along the immersion $f$.
 So, we may assume that $F$ is defined on $\R\times \Sigma^{n-1}$.
 Since $f$ is co-orientable and is an immersion, $\Sigma^{n-1}$ is orientable.
 We let

 be principal curvature functions of $f$.
 Here, $\{\lambda_i(x)\}_{i=1}^{n-1}$ are eigenvalues of a symmetric matrix associated with the shape operator of $f$ at $x$.
 Since the characteristic polynomial of a real symmetric matrix consists only of real roots, the well-known fact that the roots of a polynomial depend continuously on its coefficients implies that $\{\lambda_i\}_{i=1}^{n-1}$ can be considered as a family of real-valued continuous functions defined on $\Sigma^{n-1}$.
-We first show that each $\lambda_i$ never changes sign: Suppose that there exists a sequence of points $\{x_k\}_{k=1}^\infty$ which is converging to a point $x_\infty$ such that
+We first show that each $\lambda_i$ never changes sign: Suppose that there exists a sequence of points $\{x_k\}_{k=1}^\infty$ which converges to a point $x_\infty$ such that

 Then